Skip to main content

 CoSAI recommends process isolation, container boundaries, and guardrails.
 The gap: container isolation produces no cryptographic evidence of continuous operation.
 When isolation is breached, current approaches provide no forensic capture mechanism.

 The Portal operates as a Policy Enforcement Point (NIST SP 800-207).
-Every I/O passes through the Portal, which evaluates it against sealed constraints (Claim 1(e)).
+Wired in path, it evaluates every I/O against sealed constraints.
 The agent holds no signing keys and cannot self-authorize.
-For high-consequence deployments, the Portal executes within a TEE (SGX/TrustZone, Embodiment 6).
+For high-consequence deployments, the Portal can ingest TEE attestations where present (SGX/TrustZone).

 T5: Confidentiality and Data Protection